 6 essential nutrient fat is one of them.
 The human body uses fat as a fuel source, and fat is the main storage form of energy in the body.
 Fat also has many other key functions in the body.
 A balanced amount is needed in the diet for good health.

 Fat comes in several forms of food, including saturated and unsaturated.
 Saturated fats are solid at room temperature while unsaturated fats are liquid.
 Too much fat create problems in our life, such as health risks, psychological problem, and practical problem.

 • Whole Egg

-You can live for three weeks without food. but you can’t live without water.
-6 essential nutrient water is the essential nutrient for life.
+You can live for three weeks without food.
+But you can’t live without water.
+6 essential nutrient water is an essential nutrient for life.
 Drinking enough clean and healthy water every day should be a priority.